Precious Birdsong - Women's Tennis - Vanderbilt University Athletics

 Birdsong previously served as an assistant director of facilities and game operations at Arkansas-Little Rock, where she oversaw game day operations for all 15 varsity sports teams.

-A 2018 graduate of Middle Tennessee State with a bachelor’s degree in leisure, sport, and tourism studies, Birdsong earned numerous accolades in the classroom and on the softball field including a NCAA Woman of the Year nomination.
+A 2018 graduate of Middle Tennessee with a bachelor’s degree in leisure, sport, and tourism studies, Birdsong earned numerous accolades in the classroom and on the softball field including a NCAA Woman of the Year nomination.
 She was named one of 30 candidates for the Senior CLASS Award and was an NFCA All-American Scholar Athlete.

 In addition, Birdsong was the first player in Middle Tennessee history to be drafted to a professional softball league and holds several school records.
 Birdsong also earned her master’s degree from Middle Tennessee in sports management in 2019, where she served as a facilities and operations graduate assistant.

 A Chattanooga, Tennessee, native, Birdsong is the founder and executive director of the Precious Birdsong Family Foundation, a non-profit organization based in Chattanooga.
+She is currently pursuing a doctoral degree in Higher Education Leadership and Policy from Vanderbilt.